 Nordstrom – Seattle, WA

-The ideal line cook is motivated, results oriented and committed to providing outstanding customer service every day… Nordstrom
+The ideal cashier is self-motivated, friendly and committed to providing outstanding customer service every day… Nordstrom

 - Comp & Benefits